auth0/lock/README.md

 - **configurationBaseUrl {String}**: Overrides client settings base url.
 By default it uses Auth0's CDN url when `domain` has the format `*.auth0.com`.
 Otherwise, it uses the provided `domain`.
 - **languageBaseUrl {String}**: Overrides the language source url for Auth0's provided translations.
 By default it uses to Auth0's CDN url `https://cdn.auth0.com`.
 - **hashCleanup {Boolean}**: When enabled, it will remove the hash part of the callback url after the user authentication.
 Defaults to `true`.
 - **connectionResolver {Function}**: When in use, provides an extensibility point to make it possible to choose which connection to use based on the username information.
 Has `username`, `context` and `callback` as parameters.
-The callback expects an object like: `{type: 'database', name: 'connection name'}`. **This only works for database connections.** Keep in mind that this resolver will run in the username/email input's `onBlur` event, so keep it simple and fast.
+The callback expects an object like: `{type: 'database', name: 'connection name'}`. **This only works for database connections.** Keep in mind that this resolver will run in the username/email input's `onBlur` event, so keep it simple and fast. **This is a beta feature.
+If you find a bug, please open a github [issue](https://github.com/auth0/lock/issues/new).**

 ```js
 var options = {